callmecavs/layzr.js/README.md

 * [Demo Page](http://callmecavs.github.io/layzr.js/)

-## Usage
+## Getting Started

 Layzr was developed with a modern JavaScript workflow in mind.
-To use it, it's recommended you have a build system in place that can transpile ES6, and bundle modules.
+Though not required to use Layzr, it's convenient to have a build system in place that can transpile ES6, and bundle modules.
 For a minimal boilerplate that does so, check out [outset](https://github.com/callmecavs/outset).

 Follow these steps to get started: